zolkin/zoom-l6-converter/README.md

 The tool automatically skips already existing files

-Code generated with ChatGPT and manually tweked to work=)
+Code generated with ChatGPT and manually tweaked to work=)